mathewa6/MathJax-Node-Accessibility-Demo/readme.md

       ```
       {
           success: value,
-          content: value
+          timeMS: value
+          content: ["value1", "value2", "value3", ...]
       }
       ```
       The success-value will be 1 (true) or 0 (false).
+      The timeMS-value will contain information about the processing time.
       The content-value will contain information about occuring errors.
-      If everything is fine, the output will contain the returned *HTML* string.
+      If everything is fine, the outputs content value will consist of the returned *HTML* strings packed into an array.

 ## cURL Commands